Nick088Official/Stable-Diffusion-XL-Turbo-Google-Colab-Notebook/README.md

 </a>

-# WEB UI Usage (WARNING: THE FOLLOWING WEB UI COULD GET YOUR ACCOUNT AT RISK IF YOU HAVE A FREE TIER COLAB ACCOUNT)
+# WEB UI Usage (WARNING: USED ROT 13 TO BYPASS THE UI BAN, BUT THE FOLLOWING WEB UI COULD GET YOUR ACCOUNT AT RISK IF YOU HAVE A FREE TIER COLAB ACCOUNT)
 - Run-> <a target="_blank" href="https://colab.research.google.com/github/Nick088Official/Stable-Diffusion-XL-Turbo-UI-Google-Colab-Notebook/blob/main/SDXL_Turbo_Modified.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>